The coarse index class with support: C* -categories and the construction of KXG

-where $\Ccat$ denotes the category of $C^{*}$-categories and functors.
-We let be a topological $K$-theory functor from $C^{*}$-categories to spectra (a discussion of constructions of such a functor may be found in \cite[Sec.~7.4 \& 7.5]{buen}).
-Note that a $C^{*}$-algebra can be considered as a $C^{*}$-category with one object.
-A basic requirement for $K$ is that it sends a $C^{*}$-algebra to a spectrum whose homotopy groups are isomorphic to the $K$-theory groups of the $C^{*}$-algebra.
+where $\Ccat$ denotes the category of unital $C^{*}$-categories and functors.
+We let be a topological $K$-theory functor from $C^{*}$-categories to spectra (a discussion of constructions of such a functor may be found in \cite[Sec.~8.4 \& 8.5]{buen}).
+The $K$-theory functor for unital $C^{*}$-categories used above is the restriction of a more general functor for non-unital $C^{*}$-categories $K:\nCcat\to \Sp$, see \cite[Def.
+14.4]{cank}.
+Note that a $C^{*}$-algebra $A$ can be considered as a possibly non-unital $C^{*}$-category with one object, and $K(A)$ is the usual usual $K$-theory spectrum of $A$ which is essentially uniquely characterized by \cite[Prop.
+2.7]{blp}

 \begin{ddd} We define the equivariant coarse $K$-homology functor

 by

 \end{ddd}